bioperl/bioperl.github.io/howtos/SubmitPatch.md

 Introduction
 ------------

-This HOWTO describes the steps you should take to get your patch (enhancement or bug fix) accepted into [BioPerl], from checking out the latest CVS to creating a diff file and submitting it to Bugzilla.
+This HOWTO describes the steps you should take to get your patch (enhancement or bug fix) accepted into BioPerl, from checking out the latest version to creating a diff file and submitting it to Bugzilla.

 Step by Step
 ------------